KEC peak demand, visualized

 What Changed in January 2026

-The first 5 kW is free, and every extra kW during the highest peak hour adds cost fast.
+The first 5 kW is free.
+Every extra kW during your highest peak hour adds cost fast, especially in an all-electric home.

 Why All-Electric Homes Can See Higher Peak Charges